Project Heartbeat

 What Causes Low Back Pain?

 Low back pain can be caused from many things.
 It can be from overuse or fatigue; however low back pain can have serious implications on health if not treated.
 According to the World Health Organization, the likelihood of getting low-back pain in industrialized countries (such as the United States) is 60-70%.
-Nurses and CNAs are [...]
+Nurses and CNAs are at an increased risk.
+So it is important to know: what causes low back pain?
+Let’s start by talking about your spine.
+Your spine is [...]

 28 11, 2018